derhansen/sf_event_mgt/Documentation/Faq/Index.rst

 the event is possible.
 TRUE is returned, when all conditions below are

 * Registration option is activated for the event
-* Max participants is not reached (if max. participants > 0)
+* Max participants is not reached (if max. participants > 0) or max participants is not reached and waitlist is enabled
-* Date set at registration deadline ist not reached
+* Date set at registration deadline is not reached
 * Startdate of event is not reached

 How can I disable double opt in for event registration?